LaurieTrichet/earth-quake/README.txt

 Instructions
 ------------
 If you want to run the project on your computer, and test the debug apk, you have to replace to the Google map api key.
+The app-release.apk is a signed app so it can be used to test.

 Dependencies
 -------------